 Many people who have depression also have a past of an anxiety disorder sometime n life.
 There is no evidence that one causes the other disorder, there is more evidence to prove that depression is a more compound form of anxiety.

-Matt Bailey is a noted writer, content marketer and Social Strategist at FindaTopDoc.
-Find a best Local Doctor by Specialty and Insurance.
+About the Author: Matt Bailey is a noted writer, content marketer and Social Strategist.